This 6-day intensive combines mindfulness, compassion, inner leadership, food and nature awareness skills in meeting the challenges of our world.

 Meet other young adults yearning to live positively in the world

-Study with experienced and inspiring faculty members on a mentor / mentee basis
+Study with experienced and inspiring faculty members

 Program Location at Sarana Springs near Chatsworth, Ontario.